-Because of our recent unprecedented growth to more than twenty fulltime faculty members, we are currently spread out over several buildings.
-To remedy that, programming of a new building was completed in 2014, with detailed design to be completed in 2016, construction in 2017, and a move in date of 2020.
+Because of our recent unprecedented growth to more than twenty full time faculty members, we are currently spread out over several buildings.
+To remedy that, programming of a new engineering complex was completed in 2014, with detailed design completed in 2016, construction started in 2017, and a move in date of 2021.
 This new facility will provide triple our current space with offices, classrooms, study areas, lounge areas, and twenty-three new state of the art laboratories dedicated to nuclear engineering.

 Imagine a society that takes advantage of safe, secure, economic, and peaceful nuclear science and technology to tackle key needs in energy, medicine, and security.
 This is the vision that drives our department to develop the research, the technology, and the next generation of leaders who will accomplish this ambitious goal.
 Through strategic partnerships with government research laboratories, nuclear industry leaders, and other partner institutions, we are developing the advanced nuclear science and technology necessary to address the growing needs in energy and electricity production, medical treatment and diagnostics, structural materials modeling, and radiation detection for monitoring and nuclear security.
 Over the last decade, we have more than tripled our faculty, quadrupled our research productivity, and become a leader in developing engineers, scientists, and leaders.
 This transformational vision will continue to be powered by investments in state-of-the-art facilities, world-class faculty, and the brightest, most talented students.